 Why is This Important?

-The purpose of adoption is to place children who have permanently and legally separated from their birth parent with a new family.
+The purpose of adoption is to place children who have permanently and legally separated from their birth parents with a new family.
 It is a social and legal process that gives new parents the same rights and obligations as biological parents.
-Although there are many types of adoption -- public agency placements, private adoptions, kinship adoptions and stepparent adoptions -- one of the most pressing issues facing states today is adoption of children in foster care.
-Turbulence and uncertainty during childhood due to an extended stay in foster care can have lasting consequences.
+Although there are many types of adoption -- public agency placements, private adoptions, kinship adoptions, and stepparent adoptions -- one of the most pressing issues facing states today is adoption of children in foster care.
+Turbulence and uncertainty during childhood due to an extended stay in foster care often have lasting consequences.

 How is Virginia Doing?

-Still, despite the growth in the number of adoptions, in 2011 Virginia had the fourth lowest rate of public agency adoption in the nation (40.7 adopted per 100,000 children).
-North Carolina (64.0) and Tennessee (51.7) had significantly higher adoption rates, while Maryland (39.4) was a bit lower.
-The national average in 2011 was 68.3.
+Still, despite the growth in the number of adoptions, in 2014 Virginia had the second lowest rate of public agency adoption in the nation -- 33.8 adoptions per 100,000 children.
+Tennessee (77.7) and North Carolina (50.9) had significantly higher adoption rates, while Maryland (25.5) was lower.
+The national average in 2014 was 68.8.
+West Virginia again led the nation in the rate of adoptions, with 224.1 per 100,000 children.

 What Influences Adoption Rates?